luiscberrocal/star_wars_analysis/data/fasting/fasting.md

-person than you were before and this is all been documented over and over again but there's no industry that's gonna support me because there's no financial gain if you get better and younger and live longer because there's no one there to make money out of no one
+person than you were before and this is all been documented over and over again but there's no industry that's going to support me because there's no financial gain if you get better and younger and live longer because there's no one there to make money out of no one